breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - Weather condition of nighttime (icon)
 - Maximum precipitation probability for the whole day (bar + text)

-If weather provider has yesterday data, it will show two lines with maximum daytime temperature and minimum nighttime temperature of yesterday.
+If weather source has yesterday data, it will show two lines with maximum daytime temperature and minimum nighttime temperature of yesterday.
 It can be disabled in the settings (Appearance).

 #### Air quality trends